w3f/polkadot-wiki/docs/learn-registrar.md

 Since I have provided the Element, Twitter, and Email information in this example, I would start to receive the verification requests from those platforms.
 As for Element, an invitation will be sent by the bot named "W3F Registrar Verification".

+> Note: The handle of the W3F bot is called @registrar:web3.foundation.
+If you are not sure whether
+> that is ours, ask in the Polkadot community chat first.

 ![registrar](assets/registrar/5.jpg)